schoningerJimmy/schoningerJimmy.github.io/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Welcome to my landing Page

+This project was created using visual code and HTML/css in order to let the company my development page with all the SNS link.

-## Available Scripts
+## Repository

-In the project directory, you can run:
+there is css repository which contains the css style.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more about me and my experiences by clicking on my website in the landing page.

-To learn React, check out the [React documentation](https://reactjs.org/).